lara-press/installer/README.md

 # LaraPress Installer

-1. Add this repository to global composer.json.
+1. Add this repository to the global composer.json.
+(Since this is a fork, it's not on packagist).

 ```
 "repositories": [